Submit Malware Samples

 Do you provide analysis reports?

-While we may not provide detailed reports for every submission, interesting findings may be featured in our blog posts (anonymized).
+We may not report on every submission, but interesting findings may be featured in anonymized blog posts.